 With that thirty extra minutes, you can be a model of what you want from your kids.
 Show them how comfortable the morning can be when you are up and well prepared.
 It makes you so much more resourceful and calm, as you get the ‘herd’ going.
 Perhaps more importantly, being up and readily gives you the time to focus on the next two habit-changing strategies.

 Use The Tools Of Simple Leverage

 In the mornings, I find that parents have two types of leverage that they rarely use.
 The first is breakfast, and the second is some form of ‘goodie time,’ such as playing with Legos, a few minutes on the IPad, sometimes on the computer, phone or TV.
 Yes, these must be controlled carefully, but if the kids are not so motivated to move quickly, learning to use these tools as leverage (even if only for ten minutes) is a potent way to get things moving.

-The how-to of morning leverage: Set up a rule where your kids must be up, dressed, book bag packed shoes on, and ready to go PRIOR to breakfast or entertainment.
-This means the TV isn’t on, the toy room is closed, and no electronics allowed in any form BEFORE those morning routines are complete.
+The how-to of morning leverage: Set up a rule where your kids must be up, dressed, book bag packed shoes on, and ready to go before breakfast or entertainment.
+This means the TV isn’t on, the toy room is closed, and no electronics are allowed in any form BEFORE those morning routines are complete.
 Use your phone to set a beginning time for breakfast and a time when your breakfast is done (and you start clearing the table).
 Do this every day, and be at the table, breakfast ready, and eating yourself.
 Keep your energy moving forward, modeling movement and calm.
 If they don’t make it to the table by the time the alarm goes off, toss the breakfast.
 (Yes…toss it!)